Venafi/VenafiPS/docs/functions/Test-TppToken.md

 ```

 ### -GrantDetail
 Provides detailed info about the token object from the TPP server response as an output.
-PSCustomObject with the following properties:
-    AuthUrl
-    AccessToken
-    RefreshToken
-    Scope
-    Identity
-    TokenType
-    ClientId
-    Expires
+Supported on TPP 20.4 and later.

 ```yaml
 Type: SwitchParameter